 - 1. Players may exert force onto the ball only by direct physical contact with one of their body parts, excluding their hands, arms, and shoulders (with the exception of the goal keeper within his own goal area). - 2.
 The ball may be kicked with the whole foot.
 Kicking devices which differ from the human body are not allowed. - 3.
 Contact with the ball must be instantaneous.
-Actively touching the ball for more than 1s is considered ball holding.
-Inside the goal area, the goal keeper may hold the ball for not more than 6s.
+Actively touching the ball for more than 1 s is considered ball holding.
+Inside the goal area, the goal keeper may hold the ball for not more than 6 s on the ground or not more than 10s lifted up with one or both hands.
 Physical contact may be exerted repeatedly by the same player, if the ball is free to move between contacts for the majority of the time. - 4.
 It will also be considered ball holding, if the ball cannot be removed from a robot by other players for more than 1s.
 More than half of the ball's volume must be outside the convex hull of the robot, projected to the ground, for the ball to be considered removable.
 If the ball enters the convex hull repeatedly, it must be removable in between for the majority of the time.
 If more than one robot of a team is in the vicinity of the ball, the convex hull is taken around all the robots of a team, which prevent removal of the ball.